josemreis/blogdown_source/content/home/about.md

 I am a researcher at the University of Hamburg.
 In a nutshell, I am interested in studying the intersection of international law and international relations from a social science perspective.

-In this website you will find my current research as well as blog posts on all things Law, Politics, and R.